AmariPa/AmariPa/README.md

 - :seedling: Working towards an A.S. in Information Technology with a concentration in Software Development.

-- :zap: In my free time, I relax with my dog, watch football, and build Front End applications.
+- :zap: In my free time, I relax with my dog, watch football, and write code.

 ---
 ### :hammer_and_wrench: Languages and Tools :